DS4PS/cpp-524-spr-2020/schedule.md

 We would be naive to assume that if there is in fact no difference in taste that she will guess all 8 incorrectly.
 Since there are only two options for each cup she is almost certain to guess some of them correctly by pure chance.
 So how do we describe the state of the world where the taste of the tea is the same no matter which method is used to prepare it?
 How many does she need to get correct before we know that the outcome is unlikely driven by luck?

-Read the following description of the problem set-up: https://en.wikipedia.org/wiki/Lady_tasting_tea
+Read the following description of the problem set-up: [The Lady Tasting Tea](https://en.wikipedia.org/wiki/Lady_tasting_tea)

 Consider a slightly easier problem.
 A friend tells you that he is psychic and can use his mind to see what is behind walls.
 You just so happen to be watching Let's Make a Deal, and they are playing the game with 3 doors that hide 2 goats and 1 car.
 The contestant picks a door and wins the prize behind it.